Vania Larissa: Miss Indonesia 2013

-Larissa as Miss Indonesia 2013 conrestant.
+Larissa as Miss Indonesia 2013 contestant.

 Larissa represented West Kalimantan at Miss Indonesia 2013 and was crowned by outgoing titleholder Ines Putri Tjiptadi Chandra on 20 February 2013, at the JiExpo, Kemayoran in North Jakarta, competing against 32 other contestants.
 She held the title from 20 February 2013 until 17 February 2014 before crowning her successor, Maria Asteria Sastrayu Rahajeng.

 Miss World 2013

+Larissa during Miss World 2013 talent competition.

 Her victory in Miss Indonesia 2013 made her a representative for Indonesia in Miss World 2013, and also the host delegate in the pageant.
 She was a Top 10 semifinalist in Beach Fashion, while winning the Talent Competition.
 On final night, Larissa scored 172 points for her interview and was ranked 7th overall.
 She made the Top 10, but failed to make the final cut.

 Personal life

 In 2015, she married 26 year old Indonesian Chinese businessman, Wilson Pesik, in Bali, and on 5 May 2016, she gave birth to their son.